|Nutrition Facts (per serving)|

 Dessert soufflés are typically served hot, cold or frozen and are made with fruit purées, chocolate, lemon or alcohol.

 More Carrot Recipes

-- Carrots with Fresh Herbs Recipe: Here's another easy carrot dish that is company worthy with the addition of onions, herbs, and a splash of fresh orange juice.
-Add toasted sliced or slivered almonds or shredded or grated Parmesan cheese just before serving for a further enhancement.
+Carrots With Fresh Herbs Recipe: Here's another easy carrot dish that is company worthy with the addition of onions, herbs, and a splash of fresh orange juice.
+Add toasted sliced or slivered almonds or shredded or grated Parmesan cheese just before serving for further enhancement.